 They're very similar, especially when comparing vegan buñuelos to sopapillas.
 The biggest difference is that buñuelos have a crispy, flakey texture with a cinnamon-sugar coating.
 Sopapillas are softer, puffed up into a pillow shape, and drizzled with sweet syrup.
 Although different, there are no real 'rules' when it comes to these two desserts.

-If your dough is too dry, add in warm water 1 tbsp at a time until it stays together while kneading.
+If your dough is too dry, add in warm water 1 tablespoon at a time until it stays together while kneading.

-If your dough is too sticky, add more flour in 1 tbsp at a time until it reaches a play dough consistency.
+If your dough is too sticky, add more flour in 1 tablespoon at a time until it reaches a play dough consistency.